amandasaurus/osm-lump-ways/README.md

 `--ends-upstreams-min-upstream-m 1e6 --ends-upstreams-max-nodes 1000` is a good tradeoff for calculation speed & file size, which still shows the relevant upstreams

+### Ends stats CSV

+With `--ends-csv-file FILENAME.csv`, the end points are also written to a CSV file.
+If the file is already there, new data is appended.
+Values from `--ends-tag` (in order) are included in the CSV.
+Changing the arguments (or order) will make a possibly invalid CSV file.

+Only end points with an `upstream_m` greater than `--ends-csv-min-length-m X` will be included, and only the largest N from `--ends-csv-only-largest-n N`

+See the doc comment [`src/bin/osm-lump-ways-down/cli_args.rs`](./blob/main/src/bin/osm-lump-ways-down/cli_args.rs), or run `osm-lump-ways-down --help` for the format.

 ## Loop removal

 After the loops are detected, all the edges (way segments) in the loops are contracted together, producing a new graph which is loop-free.

 # TODOs